ninivert/ParticleAccelerator/docs/Journal.md

 - Review `Dipole` documentation
 - Review `Quadrupole` documentation
 - Review `Straight` documentation
+- In Particle, why check if `B` is not null (see Particle documentation) ?

 ## Todo

-- Implement textual renderer
+- Implement textual Renderer
-- init_particles for the pointer of particles to be initialized with the 1st element (or the closest one)
+- init_Particles for the pointer of Particles to be initialized with the 1st Element (or the closest one)
-- `Accelerator::step()` needs to take into account the fact that particles are leaving the accelerator (not in an Element anymore)
+- `Accelerator::step()` needs to take into account the fact that Particles are leaving the Accelerator (not in an Element anymore)
 - Make `exerciceP9.cpp`
 - [Verify precision in `Particle` class](https://moodle.epfl.ch/mod/forum/discuss.php?d=15995)
 - Make `README.md`
-- In Particle, why check if `B` is not null ?

 ## Questions

-- Add relativist mass to particle ?
+- Add relativist mass to Particle ?
 - Doit on rendre un `README.md` ?
 - Do we need to specify a virtual destructor on all parent classes (aka `Drawable`) for destruction to correctly take place ?